 Williams P 1965 The lumbo-sacral spine.
 McGraw Hill, New York

-The information herein on "Muscle Energy Techniques (MET): Introduction" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Muscle Energy Techniques (MET): Introduction" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.